-So here is some information you need to know about bursaries when applying to Student Finance 2021 entry.
+So here is some information you need to know about bursaries when talking to your students about applying to Student Finance for 2021 entry.

 Leaving local authority care

-If you’ve been in local authority care, you can apply for:
+If a student has been in local authority care, they can apply for:

-- a one-off bursary of £2,000 from your local authority
+- a one-off bursary of £2,000 from their local authority

-- a bursary from your university or college
+- a bursary from their university or college

 NHS Bursaries & Learning Support Fund